-Step 2 - Slice the Calibration Keychain
+Step 1 - Slice the Calibration Keychain

-- Slice this calibration keychain in CANVAS or use Chroma if you'd like to use Simplify3D, Cura, KISSlicer, Slic3r/PrusaSlicer instead of CANVAS. - Colour the model by dragging and dropping your colour onto the STL filenames.
+- Slice this calibration keychain in CANVAS or use Chroma if you'd like to use Simplify3D, Cura, KISSlicer, Slic3r/PrusaSlicer instead of CANVAS. - With the project open, select the Palette model and toggle the accessory mode option. - Colour the model by dragging and dropping your colour onto the STL filenames.
 For a tutorial on how to prepare a file in CANVAS, please see here. - Please do not resize the keychain or use the Paint feature. - Use a transition tower, do not use side-transitioning or other transitioning method. - After slicing in CANVAS is complete you will have two files.
 The first is a MAF file that is meant for Palette.
 You'll also receive a modified GCode file for your printer.
 Transfer the MAF to Palette's SD card and then transfer the modified GCode file to your printer.

-Step 3 - Load Your File
+Step 2 - Load Your File